fredericoahb/xadrez-console/README.md

 The chess system is divided into three tiers, where each tier has a very specific responsibility.

-Board tier - This tier will contain the basic elements of a plate: piece, position, color of the piece.
+Board tier - This tier will contain the basic elements of a board: piece, position, color of the piece.
 In this tier, there is no game intelligence, simply the basic operation of a board.
 Remove and place the pieces.

 Chess tier - Intelligence tier where the rules of the chess game are implemented.
 One piece moves at a time; the pieces movement rules; the game mechanical rules